InCool Comfort - 2nd Installment

-The first time I stuck that little fan in front of the books I knew I had just created something very useful.
+The first time I stuck that little fan in front of the books I knew I had just created something extremely useful.
 I thought there just had to be something like it already on the market.
 I did a thorough online search, but I found nothing like it.
 The more I searched for a makeup mirror/fan combo, the more I realized I had an original idea.

 My first thoughts were whether I should protect my idea with a patent of some sort.
-(A little side story here, I was 16 when my dad took me to talk to a patent attorney about a cat box design.
+(A little side story here, I was sixteen when my dad took me to talk with a patent attorney about a cat box design.
 That was in the 70’s and the attorney told us it would cost tens of thousands of dollars to begin the patent process back then.)
 I remembered hearing that some significant changes had been made to the patent process in the mid 90’s.
-I decided to look at the USPTO website, United States Patent and Trademark Office, to see what had changed.
+So, I decided to look at the USPTO website, United States Patent and Trademark Office, to see what had changed.

 Let me caution you that the year goes fast because you must do extensive research to prove to yourself that there is a need for your invention and that the public will buy it.
 You must also be honest with yourself about what you find.
 There is no point in investing in something that doesn’t have a market.

 If you do decide to go forward, it is at that point where it starts to get expensive…and scary!